 Shower, basin and WC, underfloor heating.

-The middle bedroom is particularly light with two large windows and has an iron and brass double bed.
+The middle bedroom is particularly light with two large windows and has an antique iron and brass double bed.

 Master bedroom (4)